blipn/matchmaking-js/README.md

 // Kick the player1 from matchmaking
 mmjs.kickPlayer('player1')

-  * See the requested matchmaking queue
-  * or all matchmaking queues by requesting null
 // Get the default matchmaking queue mmjs.status()
 // Get the complete matchmaking array